 This newsletter is about food and its constellation of concerns, from politics and labor and hospitality and sourcing and everything else.
-On Monday, I send out an essay, along with notes on what I’ve published, read, and cooked.
-On Fridays, paid subscribers also receive interviews with people in food.
-Once per month, paid subscribers also get the “From the Kitchen” dispatch, with recipes and recommendations for a better cooking life.
+On Mondays, I send out an essay, along with notes on what I’ve published, read, and cooked.

 Who Likes This Stuff?